Kataglyphis/GraphicsEngineVulkan/README.md

 ### Prerequisites

-You will need Vulkan.
-If you want to build documantaries you will need [DOXYGEN] (https://www.doxygen.nl/index.html).
+You will need [Vulkan 1.3] (https://vulkan.lunarg.com/).
+If you want to build documantaries you will need [Doxygen] (https://www.doxygen.nl/index.html).

-### Shaders

-Now automatically compiled for you.
-No extra work needed :))

 ### Installation